2016 Nihilist Film Festival

-For the fifteenth year, the Nihilist Cultural Foundation will present the Nihilist International Film Festival.
-This year’s evening of films will be presented at the Echo Park Film Center.
-The show will start at 8:30 pm on Friday, December 12.
-The festival includes two hours of short films from around the country and around the world.
+For the seventeenth year, the Nihilist Cultural Foundation presented the Nihilist International Film Festival.
+This year’s evening of films was presented at the Echo Park Film Center.
+The show started at 8:30 pm on Friday, December 16.
+The festival included two hours of short films from around the country and around the world.
 The films range from troubling to hilarious, from profound to completely silly.
 Pretty much, something for everyone (except children and clergy).

-Festival Director Elisha Shapiro commented, “Fifteen years of hilariously offensive short films…I really thought we would have caused the rapture by now.
+Festival Director Elisha Shapiro commented, “Seventeen years of hilariously offensive short films…I really thought we would have caused the rapture by now.
 Guess there’s no downside to mocking all that’s holy.”

 As a special feature, all those who bring their own televisions and arrive fifteen minutes early will be able to include their appliances in the traditional ritual Blessing of the Televisions featuring the high priestess of performance art, Anna Homler.